phumva12345/PunchTheClock/README.md

 Store and Categorize employees or member data and easy to find or edit by using [Django](https://www.djangoproject.com/)

-## Scaning Face For Punch The Clock
+## Password and Capture Face For Punch The Clock

 Checking who come to work in time or late and storing data to database by using [Face_recognition](https://github.com/ageitgey/face_recognition)